jsore/notes/node-js/3-Using-Applications.md

 Git `master` branch has now been branched to reflect this migration, new branch: `mac-notes`

-For the sake of my sanity, this was the process of getting everything back up and running locally <br>
+For the sake of my sanity, I'll document the process and the actions I took to get everything back up and running locally, along with some CL commands I wanted to earmark

-(mainly dealing with Elasticsearch)
+(this is me mainly dealing with Elasticsearch and porting DB's over)
-> - cli pretty config, alias addition for `ls=ls -Gp` (benign)
+> - cli pretty config, alias addition for `ls=ls -Gp` (superficial changes but still wanted to document)
 >
-> - project root create
+> - create project root
 >
 > - `git clone`
 >
-> - rebuilt the `webpack` files and verified connection success
+> - rebuilt the `webpack` files and verified Express connection success
 >
 > - re-downloaded epub files for `databases/data` since `.gitignore` was set to ignore them
 >
-> - test Elasticsearch connection....failed
+> - testing Elasticsearch connection....failed
 >
-> - test Elasticsearch installation....failed (duh)
+> - testing Elasticsearch installation....failed (duh)
 >
-> - install (for mac) then run Elasticsearch
+> - install ( for MacOS ) then run Elasticsearch
 >> `./project-files/esclu`
 >> ```
 >> $ curl -L -O https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.4.3.zip